smwoj/kpyay/README.md

 - unit tests coverage is poor (though there are some API integration tests)

 ### Extensions?
-- metric ids, parameter names and parameter values should be constrained with some regex, but none clicked with me so far
+- metric ids, parameter names and parameter values should probably be constrained with some regex,
 - it would be useful to be able to "move" data series.
-    Let's say you have collected some historical data on `no-metallica-concerts` in US, but you'd like to track it in other countries as well.
+    Let's say you have collected some historical data on `no-metallica-concerts` in US, but you decided to track it in other countries as well.
     - original `no-metallica-concerts` metric could be "renamed" to `deprecated-$DATE--no-metallica-concerts`,
     - the content of `deprecated-$DATE--no-metallica-concerts` could be downloaded and reposted with `"params": {"country": "US"}`, along with data for other countries.

-    It would require storing adjustments to dashboard views to ensure even after a "rename" the same data still renders.
+    It would require handling these transformations for previously defined dashboards so they still show the same data.